-Investment may be made by each Fund in exchange traded funds (ETFs).
+Investment may be made by each Fund, except the Schroder Islamic Global Equity Fund, in exchange traded funds (ETFs).
 The ACD will consider each investment in ETFs on an individual basis to determine how the investment should be categorised.
 Generally, an investment in open ended ETFs will be categorised as an investment in collective investment schemes and any investment in closed ETFs will be categorised as an investment in transferable securities.